 Universally simple, for same reasons as above.
 Stability – Radical Change Neutral.
 Systems may produce either behaviour, although there is normally an assumption that radical changes may well occur due to the system complexity.
 Qualitative Validation –

 Qualitative.
 Concerned with the overall qualitative system dynamics and how these compare to existing structural theory and more real-world instances of the system abstraction.
 Simplifying Refinement –

 Neutral.
 May either tend towards additive (as for ACE) or, when looking for the most essential properties of life-like systems, take a simplifying approach.

-In terms of its validation terminology, our epistemological model can be
+- In terms of its validation terminology, our epistemological

 last two correspond to our concepts of analytical and software adequacy